-The Anti-Bribery & Corruption Policy had been established to provide the Directors, officers, employees and third parties with a guide on how to prevent and detect bribery and corruption.
+The Anti-Bribery & Corruption Policy had been established to prevent the occurrence of bribery and corrupt practices in relation to the businesses of the Group.
 It is our policy to conduct all of our business in an honest and ethical manner, as well as complying with all applicable laws, which include compliance with the Malaysian Anti-Corruption Commission Act 2009 and the Malaysian Anti-Corruption Commission (Amendment) Act 2018 and any of its amendments or reenactments that may be made by the relevant authority from time to time.
 We take a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate and implementing and enforcing effective systems to counter bribery.